 - Lower bowel investigations - colonoscopy, or sigmoidoscopy ± barium enema.
 A rectal biopsy may be appropriate (to diagnose IBD bowel disease).

-- Gastroscopy may be appropriate if upper GI symptoms predominate.
+- Gastroscopy may be appropriate if upper gastrointestinal symptoms predominate.

 - Gynaecological referral may help rule out endometriosis and pelvic infection.